-We plan to make use of our internationally-spread graduates, who are highly trained and have diverse language skills, to collect data and at the same time offer them hands-on experience in Holocaust research.
-We attach special importance to the fact that this study will be centered in Israel: This will enable us to consider the situation from an Israeli perspective and to examine the effects of transformations in Holocaust memory on the state of Israel, as well as on local Jewish communities.

 Michael Berenbaum (1990, p.
-16) once wrote: "only a part of memory involves the past.
+16) once wrote: “only a part of memory involves the past.
 The past image is projected on a screen of the present with which it interacts, and this new image in turn sheds light on the future.
-In addressing the authenticity of memory, we must examine both its source and its projection."
-We embark on this project with the conviction that in our troubled times, Holocaust memory can become a source for growth, inclusivity and hope across the globe.
-We see this project not only as a contribution to the world of research but of applied utility as well for policy makers, program writers, educators, and political leaders worldwide, who wish to preserve the memory of the Holocaust.
+In addressing the authenticity of memory, we must examine both its source and its projection.”
+We embark on this project convinced that in our troubled times, Holocaust memory can become a source for growth, inclusivity and hope across the globe.
+We see this project not only as a contribution to the world of research but as an important contribution for policy makers, program writers, educators, and political leaders worldwide seeking to preserve the memory of the Holocaust.

-Preliminary results
+6. Preliminary Results

-Over the past two years, we have been developing and testing the Holocaust Education Attitude scale (HEAR).
-This scale includes 24 items (on a 0-6 Likert scale) which reflect important educational dilemmas: should HE be used for character education or be presented only as a historical series of events?
+Over the past two years, we have been developing and testing the HEAR scale, which includes 24 items (on a 0-6 Likert scale) which reflect important educational dilemmas.
+Should HE be used for character education or be presented only as a historical series of events?
 Is its most important lesson a universalistic one (the importance of human rights) or a particularistic one (the Jews need a state of their own)?
 Should the Holocaust be taught to very young children?
-Should it be presented alongside other genocides or kept unique? and others.
-Here are some item examples:
+Should it be presented alongside other genocides or kept unique?
+Some sample items include:

 I see the Holocaust first and foremost as a tragedy of the Jewish people;